friends-of-presta/security-advisories/_posts/2021-08-20-ph_simpleblog.md

 categories: module
 author:
 - Friends-Of-Presta.org
-meta: "CVE,PrestaShop,simpleblog"
+meta: "CVE,PrestaShop,ph_simpleblog"
-severity: "critical (7.5)"
+severity: "critical (9.8)"
 ---

 A SQL Injection issue in the list controller of the Prestahome Blog (aka ph_simpleblog) module before 1.7.8 for Prestashop allows a remote attacker to extract data from the database via the sb_category parameter.